Orientations For Community Care Facilities

 - The Children’s Residential licensing programs provide short-term or long-term care for children who are no longer able to live with their parents or guardians.
 Categories include Crisis Nurseries, Group Homes, Small Family Homes, Foster Family Homes or Transitional Housing Placement.

-Note: For this program, an online orientation is only available for the Foster Family Home license category.
-To obtain a license for any other Children’s Residential facility type, you must attend an in-person orientation.
+To obtain a license for any Children’s Residential facility type, you must attend an in-person orientation.
 For more information you may contact the regional office nearest you.
 Please click on this link to find the statewide list of licensing offices.

 Please do not use a cell phone, iPad, or tablet to complete the orientation.
 To view the minimum operating system requirements to take the online orientation, view the Operation Requirements.